-For over 30 years, the Great Falls wrongful death attorneys of Kovacich Snipes, P.C. helped Montana families pursue justice for the loss of a loved one.
+For over 30 years, the Great Falls wrongful death attorneys of Kovacich Snipes Johnson, P.C. helped Montana families pursue justice for the loss of a loved one.
 Our personal injury attorneys are committed to aggressively pursuing wrongful death cases, because we have seen the lifetime of pain brought by their loved one’s death.
 If your loved one suffered a wrongful death, our attorneys will fight to see you get the justice their death deserves.

 Montana state law defines wrongful death as occurring when the negligent or wrongful act of another causes death.
 When a person dies because of another, whether this person intentionally tries to harm or is simply negligent, the law considers it a wrongful death.
 The law goes on to specify the personal representative of the estate – usually the executor of the will or a person appointed to the role by the courts – may bring a claim for damages against the person who caused his or her death.

 The U.S. Department of Labor, Occupational Safety and Health Administration reports that in 2016, over 5,000 workers died on the job.
 The Centers for Disease Control and Prevention reports over 146,000 accidental deaths each year.